Anish-kumar-00/MOVIE-RECOMMEND-SYSTEM/README.md

 🔑 TMDB API

-The application uses the TMDB API to fetch movie posters.
+This project uses the TMDB API to fetch movie posters.

 The API key is kept private using Streamlit Secrets.

-Manage App
-    ↓
-Settings
-    ↓
-Secrets

-Add:

 TMDB_API_KEY = "YOUR_API_KEY"